99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 m5.2xlarge: m = class like general purpose, 5 = generation (aws improve over hw over time) 2xlarge = size in instance class (the more cup and memory ecc..)

-If you are below a besline you earn burst credits (balance) that you can use for higher throughput later, it gets reset if you perform an immutable/traffic-splitting deploy because it
+If you are below a baseline you earn burst credits (balance) that you can use for higher throughput later, it gets reset if you perform an immutable/traffic-splitting deploy because it
 generates new instances.

 Security groups: